LeonVouk/MyChatBot/README.md

 ***
 ***

+# Forms
+***
+To incorporate forms the scenarios changed to be more formulaic and ask for the user's account early on in the stories.
+A slot was created to store the account name extracted by the form.
+An account name is given, which in the future would be extracted from the input and compared with a database, and in return the bot affirms that the account has been found and asks for the user's issue.

+In the event that a different path is taken while the form is being handled, in this situation a token question is used of asking the bot if it's a bot.
+The bot answers the question and then returns to inquiring about the user's account.

+# Policies
+### RulePolicy
+The rule policy works best when we need the bot to behave in a specific manner no matter what has happened in the conversation up to this point.
+Using the policy alone completely breaks our chat bot since we've only implemented rules that cover the ending of the conversation and the handling of account names.
+The RulePolicy can work really well in combination with other policies to take care of situations where specific information is needed for the conversation to continue correctly.

+## MemoizationPolicy
+The memoization policy works by leveraging the history of the current conversation to make predictions based on exact matches in the data the bot was trained on.
+The policy works flawlessly when encountering an input that can be found in the intents e.g "I would like to terminate my account please", but fails when a variation is given which has the same meaning e.g "I am done with your company.".

+## TEDPolicy
+As this policy uses a transformer model to predict the next action of the bot, the prediction is done based on the extracted context and natural language understanding of the underlying model.
+It doesn't seem to really fail at any task, but the excess training time and complexity added by the TED policy is lost when following formulaic paths, as one can find in the help required in our three stories.
+That being the case, the second there is any deviation from the examples seen, the TEDPolicy greatly outperforms the MemoizationPolicy, making it a staple in our model.
+Another caveat is that extracting forms and slots from inputs, is much more consistent and efficient with the RulePolicy, rather than the TEDPolicy, meaning that in that account, the TEDPolicy does get outperformed.

+## Our Implementation
+We implement a combination of the RulePolicy and TEDPolicy to take care of different abilities of our chatbot.
+The TEDPolicy takes care of the next action prediction and NLU of the user's intents and the RulePolicy leverages that and helps with extracting the required slots, handling the forms and providing the formulaic response that is required at points during the conversation of a user with an agent.

 # Future
 The bot needs to have access to a database with the customer information and be able to retrieve the customer accounts with their relevant information.